Cold-Syntax/Dumb-Down-Pwnagotchi-Guide/README.md

 >[!WARNING]
 >Don't use this as a cheat sheet, it could be wrong, I'm not good at reading.
 Yes, I did type all this but I have a child that spews WiFi passwords, and they are enjoying life!

+The problem with the handshake is that the first 2 handshakes are what spawn the PMK, which is great because realistcally we only need half the handshakes, perfect for our weak signal.

 Once then you can take the PCAP out and use bruteforce attacks or use plugins to recover some passwords.

 ### Moods